microsoft/verona/docs/internal/compiler-steps.md

 ## LLVM

-This stage is mainly about managing the LLVM compiler to produce object code, but it will need creation of new passes and analises.
+This stage is mainly about managing the LLVM compiler to produce object code, but it will need creation of new passes and analyses.

+Library code will be compiled into LLVM IR and merged into the main IR module with the rest of the Verona code and compiler generated chunks, including:
+* The Verona runtime (scheduler, snmalloc, etc)
+* Builtin library written in C++
+* Sandbox RPC implementation

+In the future, we'll compartmentalise these chunks and run thin-LTO passes to clean up all of the unused code as well as inline and optimise it further.

+For now, we'll rely on existing passes as a single IR module.

-The Verona LLVM driver will need to:
+The Verona LLVM driver will then need to:
 * Create a new pass manager infrastructure
 * Create new passes to handle Verona-specific changes
-* Register the existing passes intercalated with our new passes
+* Register the existing passes interpolated with our new passes
 * Drive the code through the pipeline
 * Select the correct back-end options to emit appropriate object code